GaloisInc/crucible/crux-mir/lib/Patches.md

   Because Crucible is effectively single-threaded, we can safely replace these with much simpler implementations that aren't nearly as tricky to simulate.

+* Use Crucible-friendly implementations of `byteorder` functions (last applied: June 2, 2023)

+  Much of `byteorder` is implemented on top of unsafe code that is tricky to simulate.